EPFLiGHT/predicting-poverty-through-time/README.md

 All the packages dependencies are listed in the file [requirements.txt](\requirements.txt).
 To install them execute `pip install -r requirements.txt`.

+### Data

+As a starting point, you'll find some pre-downloaded data files in the folder [data](data/).
+However, due to the size of some files, this is incomplete, thus you can follow the next steps to properly fill the folder and understand the source of our data.

-### LSMS
+#### WorldBank LSMS

 We are using the surveys of the WorldBank as our true gold standart.
-You have to download the [LSMS surveys](https://microdata.worldbank.org/index.php/catalog/lsms) more or less manually.
-However we automated the process partly.
-You can find the code in [0_lsms_processing](src/0_lsms_processing/).
+In particular we'll use the ***Living Standards Measurement Study*** surveys [LSMS](https://microdata.worldbank.org/index.php/catalog/lsms).
+The data can be downloaded manually, however we succeeded in automating the process partly.
+You will find the code in the subfolder [0_lsms_processing](src/0_lsms_processing/).

-- [0_download_country_codes](src/0_lsms_processing/0_download_country_codes.ipynb): Download the country codes for all Sub Saharian African countries from the WorldBank API to use the same country codes.
+- [0_download_country_codes](src/0_lsms_processing/0_download_country_codes.ipynb): Execute this notebook to download the country codes for all Sub Saharian African countries from the WorldBank API, in order to have an alignment on the country codes.
+It updates the [countries code](data/countries_meta/countries_code.csv) file.
 - [1_check_lsms_availability](src/0_lsms_processing/1_check_lsms_availability.ipynb): Checks the availability of the LSMS for the given countries.
 - [2_consent_lsms_form](src/0_lsms_processing/2_consent_lsms_form.ipynb): Poor mans approach to automate the download.
 The WorldBank requires to fill a consent form and this file does it for us and downloads the survey files for us.
 You can download our downloaded surveys from [here](https://drive.google.com/file/d/1IlF66tdPrty5OmGdWGd7iN39KZCV-iKD/view?usp=sharing).
 - [3_process_surveys](src/0_lsms_processing/3_process_surveys.ipynb): Preprocesses the RAW survey data.
 Please find the processing steps in [lib/lsms.py](src/lib/lsms.py).

 After running this code you should have processed survey files in [data/lsms/processed](data/lsms/processed).

-### Satellite data and features
+#### Satellite data and features

 To download the data please execute the [0_download_satellite.ipynb](src/1_feature_generation/0_download_satellite.ipynb) notebook.
 However we recommend you to execute it on Google Colab.
 For this we have a modified [Colab](src/1_feature_generation/0.1_download_satellite_colab.ipynb) of the notebook, which contains all necessary libs.
 Since you would need to install Earth Engine locally.
 You also need a [Google Earth Engine account](https://earthengine.google.com/) to execute the code.
 Researchers, NGO's and country get free access within a short time.
 You can download our extracted data from [here](https://drive.google.com/file/d/1HJ3Q6BhmcZsRxb-JjhSkL6zH7hoMj1HB/view?usp=sharing).